charent/ChatLM-mini-Chinese/README.en.md

 # Chat-LM-small

-# 一、Introduction
+# Introduction
 *阅读中文文档 [中文](README.md).*
 The parameters of today's large language models tend to be large, and consumer-level computers are relatively slow for simple inference, let alone training a model from scratch.
 The original intention of this project is to sort out the entire training process of the generative language model, from data cleaning, tokenizer training, model pre-training, model fine-tuning to the final product, and form its own engineering system instead of simply calling `from_pretrained`.
 The model parameters of this project are only 0.7B.
 It can be trained on a machine with a minimum of 16G of GPU memory (`fp16` or `bf16`).
 Inference only requires a minimum of 1.4G of GPU memory (`fp8`.
 If you do `int4` quantization, you can continue to compress ).

-# 二、Chat-LM-small Model training process
+# Chat-LM-small Model training process
 ## 2.1 Datasets
 All datasets come from the **Single Round Conversation** dataset published on the Internet.
 After data cleaning and formatting, they are saved as parquet files.
 For the data processing process, see `utils/raw_data_process.py`.
 Main datasets include: